Ectogenesis: Bioethical considerations

 The development of artificial uteri and ectogenesis raises a few bioethical and legal considerations, and also has important implications for reproductive rights and the abortion debate.

 Artificial uteri may expand the range of fetal viability, raising questions about the role that fetal viability plays within abortion law.
-Within severance theory, for example, abortion rights only include the right to remove the fetus, and do not always extend to the termination of the fetus.
-If transferring the fetus from a woman's womb to an artificial uterus is possible, the choice to terminate a pregnancy in this way could provide an alternative to aborting the fetus.
+For example, within severance theory, abortion rights only include the right to remove the fetus, and do not always extend to the termination of the fetus.
+In the abortion debate, the death of the fetus has historically been considered an unavoidable side effect rather than the primary goal of an abortion.
+If transferring the fetus from a woman's womb to an artificial uterus becomes possible, then the choice to terminate a pregnancy in this way could result in a living child.
+Thus, the pregnancy could be aborted at any point, which respects the woman's right to bodily autonomy, without impinging on the moral status of the embryo or fetus.

-There are also theoretical concerns that children who develop in an artificial uterus may lack "some essential bond with their mothers that other children have"; a secondary issue to woman's rights over their own body.
+There are theoretical concerns that children who develop in an artificial uterus may lack "some essential bond with their mothers that other children have", a secondary issue to woman's rights over their own body.
 In the 1970 book The Dialectic of Sex, feminist Shulamith Firestone wrote that differences in biological reproductive roles are a source of gender inequality.
 Firestone singled out pregnancy and childbirth, making the argument that an artificial womb would free "women from the tyranny of their reproductive biology."